Mandelkind/RepositoryKit/README.md

     // Initialize with a dictionary.
     init?(dictionary: Dictionary<String, Any>) {

-        // Here we will have the dictionary that can initialize the entity.
+        // Here we will have the dictionary that should initialize the entity.
-        // We need to take care that every information that we need, is inside the dictionary.
+        // We have to be careful that every information we need is inside the dictionary.
-        // If not, return nil, and we will have an error on the repository operation promise. guard let id = dictionary["_id"] as?
+        // If not, return nil, and we will have an error in the promise of the repository operation. guard let id = dictionary["_id"] as?
 String, let text = dictionary["text"] as?
 String else { return nil }

         // In case that we have the data needed, set it.